Come Tap Dance with Us!

 1 – Masks are required at all times in the studio (including the lobby).
 Masks will need to cover your nose and mouth.

 2 – Students will be asked to not enter the facility until 5 minutes before class time and leave quickly after class is over.
 Please pre-pay for all of your classes.
 We cannot have people hanging out and socializing.
 We are also asking that you not bring any unnecessary items into the studio.
-Ideally, you should bring just your shoes and keys with you.
+Ideally, you should bring just your shoes, a water bottle, and keys with you.

 4 – There will be a minimum of 30 minutes between classes so that we can clean and wipe down frequently touched surfaces.